rikiya-ohashi/ooservo/README.md

 | **8.4 V** | **155** | 155 rpm |

 **Notes on speed:**
-* **Under load:** If the servo slows down due to an external load while rotating, it simply maintains the set speed and does not accelerate to make up the delay.
+* **Under load:** If external load slows the servo down while rotating, it simply maintains the set speed and does not accelerate to make up the difference.
-* **Speed variation:** Due to individual differences, actual speed can deviate from the specified value by up to about ±5%.
+* **Speed variation:** Due to individual unit variation, actual speed may deviate from the specified value by up to about ±5%.
-* **Smoothness at low speed:** At low, no-load rotation speeds, movement can become irregular or jerky.
+* **Smoothness at low speed:** At low, unloaded rotation speeds, movement can become irregular or jerky.

 ---

 ### `read(&hasError)`
-Returns the current angle in degrees.
+Returns the current angle, in degrees.
 - **Return value**: `int32_t`
 - **Error handling**: Pass a pointer to a `bool` variable as `hasError` to receive whether a communication error occurred (`true` on error, `false` if normal).
-Note that on a communication error the return value is always `-2,147,483,648`.
+Note that the return value is fixed at `-2,147,483,648` when a communication error occurs.

 ---